Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 <CreatePro/>

 :::note
-Make note of this path.
-You will need it  later in the [tutorial](#creating-a-command-line-helper), when you are testing building the project from the command line.
-For this guide we used a Mac and our path was `~/dev/mlapi-golden-path/`.
+Remember this path.
+You will need it later in the [tutorial](#creating-a-command-line-helper), when you test building the project from the command line.
+For the video guide we used a Mac, and our path was `~/dev/mlapi-golden-path/`.
 On a Windows machine your path may be slightly different.

+As one of our writer's stepped through the process in both Mac and Windows, these are her comparative paths:
+* Mac: `~ GoldenPath`
+* Windows: `C:\Users\sarao\GoldenPath`

-You will also need it when you create a clone of the Project for future modules.
+You will also need your path when you create a clone of the Project for future modules.
 :::

 <iframe src="https://www.youtube.com/embed/AOZE-b9Q8R8?playlist=AOZE-b9Q8R8&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"